learn-co-curriculum/java-string-lab-1/README.md

 has the test methods disabled.
 As you solve each task, remove the `@Disabled` annotation to run the test method and confirm your implementation.

 Do not use regular expressions to solve any of the tasks.
+We'll cover regular expressions in a later unit.

 You may use the methods of the [Java 17 String](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html) class.